 Imagine you are creating an everyday conversation of a fairly happy couple lunching at an outdoor cafe.
-The idea is to make it sound ordinary but still drop some clues about the problems looming just beyond the horizon in the plot.
+The idea is to make it sound ordinary but still drop in some clues about the problems looming just beyond the horizon.
 However, you tire of using the ubiquitous “said” after every sentence of dialog.

 “How was your day?” she intones.

-“The new client has made some unusual requests.” he articulates.
+“The new president has made some unusual requests,” he articulates.

-“They cannot be as strange as what Mr. Jones asked for, today.” she utters.
+“They cannot be as strange as what Mr. Rossi asked for today,” she utters.

 “How would you know?” he rejoins.

-This couple already has deep problems beyond what the new client’s or Mr. Jones’ bizarre requests.
-They obviously find each other tedious.
-The unemotional sounding verbs to replace “said” trend to drip with boredom.
-So, try to add a little more feeling to the conversation and use words that are stronger.
+This couple already has deep problems beyond bizarre requests from the new president and or Mr. Rossi.
+They find each other tedious.
+The unemotional verbs used to replace “said” trend to drip with boredom.
+So, let’s try to add a little more feeling to the conversation and use words that are stronger.

 “How was your day?” she queries.

-“The new client has made some unusual requests.” he exclaims.
+“The new president has made some unusual requests!” he exclaims.

-“They cannot be as strange as what Mr. Jones asked for.” she counters.
+“They cannot be as strange as what Mr. Rossi asked for today,” she counters.